Why Milesnick Law

 How does having been an AUSA actually change how Rob evaluates a False Claims Act case?

-As an AUSA in the District of Oregon, Rob reviewed relators' disclosure statements and evaluated whether DOJ should commit investigative resources to specific matters.
+As an AUSA in the District of Oregon, Rob reviewed disclosure statements and allegations, communicating with investigatory agencies and agency counsel about fraud and allegations of fraud.
 That internal experience — knowing what federal investigators find credible, how DOJ frames its intervention calculus, and what language in a disclosure statement raises skepticism rather than interest — is not available from a textbook.
 It is learned by doing.
-When Rob structures a qui tam filing, he is writing for the audience that will decide whether to intervene, using the frame of reference he developed from inside that institution.
+When Rob structures a qui tam filing, he is writing for the audience that will decide whether to intervene.

 Why does it matter that Rob has also been on the defense side of employment cases?

-When a discrimination or whistleblower case is filed, defense attorneys begin systematically attacking the plaintiff's credibility, contesting the causal link between protected activity and the adverse action, and building nondiscriminatory rationales that courts find credible.
+When a discrimination or whistleblower case is filed, defense attorneys begin systematically attacking the plaintiff's credibility, contesting the causal link between protected activity and the adverse action, while trying to build nondiscriminatory rationale in the hope a court or jury may find their defense credible.
 Rob has constructed those defenses.
-He knows which attacks succeed at summary judgment, how defense discovery surfaces timeline inconsistencies plaintiffs don't anticipate, and how defendants frame causation alternatives that cut against liability.
-That knowledge lets him anticipate and address defense strategy from the original filing — not reactively after a motion to dismiss has been served.
+He knows which attacks can succeed at summary judgment, how defense discovery surfaces timeline inconsistencies plaintiffs may not anticipate, and how defendants frame causation alternatives that try to cut against liability.
+That knowledge lets him anticipate and address defense strategy from the original filing — and not reactively after a motion to dismiss has been filed.

 Does having defended employers create any conflict in representing plaintiffs now?

 No. The defense work is historical experience — not ongoing representation.
-Milesnick Law represents exclusively plaintiffs and relators.
-The defense experience functions as an analytical resource: it provides a clearer picture of what the other side will do and why, which makes Rob a more effective advocate for the people he represents now.
-There is no current or ongoing relationship with employer-side clients.
+Milesnick Law represents exclusively employee plaintiffs (workers) and relators (whistleblowers).
+The defense experience functions as an analytical resource and provides a clearer picture of what the other side might do and why, which helps makes Rob a more effective advocate for the people he represents now, and represented for 13 years prior.

-Why does Milesnick Law take fewer cases than a typical plaintiff's firm?
+Why does Milesnick Law take so few cases?

-Selectivity is intentional.
-A practice that accepts every case that sounds plausible cannot give serious cases the attention they require, and cannot give honest declines to the ones that aren't viable.
+Our case representation has nothing to do with the value of your case, or you as an individual or your prior work performance.
+But in many instances, what was clearly poor management, poor employer communication, or sloppy accounting, doesn't rise to the level of a protected class adverse action, or an actionable case of fraud against the government.
 Rob evaluates every matter personally and takes on only those he believes have the legal and factual foundation to proceed responsibly.
-That means more declines — and more candid ones.
-When Rob says a case is worth pursuing, it means something specific, because this practice also says no when that is the honest answer.
+When Rob says a case is worth pursuing, it means something specific, because this practice says no when that is the honest answer.

 See what this approach looks like applied to your situation.